roseengineering/mutual/README.md

--el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents)
+-el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters
 ```

 Note the -diam, -height, and -el options can take the following suffix modifiers: